Currently - lecturer in Saxophone, Improvisation at Queensland Conservatorium at Griffith University and the Jazz Music Institute.

 • James won the Bob Wylie Jazz scholarship for Graduating students in 1995 in his second year of his diploma competing against final year Bachelor students.

-• Only West Australian finalist in the 2009 National Jazz Awards for saxophone held at the Wangarratta Jazz Festival in Victoria.
+• Finalist in the 2009 National Jazz Awards for saxophone held at the Wangarratta Jazz Festival in Victoria.

 James has performed internationally in New York, Los Angeles, San Francisco, Atlanta, Hawaii, Beijing, Hong Kong, Singapore, India, New Zealand, and all major capital cities of Australia.